Dingyun-Huang/tadf-photoluminescence-prediction/README.md

 ## Citation

-Please use the following citation if you use any part of this codebase in your work.
+Please use the following citation if you use any part of this codebase and/or the TadfPL dataset in your work.

 ```bibtex
 @article{doi:10.1021/acs.jcim.6c00425,